danielbarter/personal_website_code_old/posts/computers/2018-04-01-insertion-and-merge-sort.md

 #Insertion and Merge Sort

-Sorting an array is one of the fundamental algorithms in computer science.
+Sorting an array is one of the cornerstone problems in computer science.
 In this post, we explore some algorithms for this task.
 All the code in this post can be found [here](../../CALGO/array_sort.c).

 ### Insertion Sort